 There are several common pitfalls in remortgaging that people face, but most can be prevented or eased with a bit of forward planning.
 Not sure if remortgaging is right for you?
 Check here to see if you should remortgage.

 Undergoing ID checks

-Be prepared to undergo ID checks with both your mortgage provider and your conveyancer or solicitor.
+Be prepared to under go ID checks with both your mortgage provider and your conveyancing solicitor.
 This will be to meet the specific fraud and anti-money laundering regulations of each organisation.
 Some customers lose a few days in the process here by questioning why they need to provide ID again and go through checks – but if you’re prepared and have your documents ready it could save you some time.

-For a standard remortgage, our job is to act on behalf of both yourself and your mortgage lender.
-We’ll ensure that the necessary work is done on your behalf, but we also have a duty to make sure that everything complies with the specific terms or requirements of your new lender.
+For a standard remortgage, your conveyancer will need to act on behalf of both yourself and your mortgage lender.
+They’ll ensure that the necessary work is done on your behalf, and they will also ensure that everything complies with the specific terms or requirements of your new lender.
 Bear this in mind in any discussions you have with your conveyancer.

 Disclaimer: This article is for informal and general advice on remortgaging